jonjhiggins/jon-higgins/src/data/work/land-rover-visual-identity-refresh.md

 ---

 ## The problem
 Land Rover's refreshed visual identity (VI) needed to be rolled out across all its global marketing sites.
-The VI had been designed for print, so they needed translating to screen format.
+The VI had been designed for print, so needed translating to screen format.

 Also, there were visual inconsistencies through out the site which broke VI/brand guidelines.